Revisiting Liverpool’s nine Luis Suarez replacements from 2014

 Rodgers: 🗣"Trouble" 🤣

 Brendan Rodgers on signing Mario Balotelli for Liverpool back in 2014 🤣 pic.twitter.com/dliLWvdfoY

 Manquillo joined Liverpool on a two-year loan deal from Atletico Madrid but the move was terminated in 2015 after he made just 10 Premier League appearances.

 He was subsequently shipped out to Marseille and Sunderland before signing on a permanent deal with Newcastle United in 2017.

-Now into his fourth season with the Magpies, the right-back has struggled to hold down a consistent spot in the starting Xl.
+Now into his fifth season with the Magpies, the right-back has struggled to hold down a consistent spot in the starting Xl.